particle-iot/spark-setup-ios/README.md

 #### Support for Swift projects
-To use SparkSetup from within Swift based projects [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), also be sure the check out [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on this matter
+To use SparkSetup from within Swift based projects [read here](http://swiftalicio.us/2014/11/using-cocoapods-from-swift/), also be sure the check out [Apple documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/InteractingWithObjective-CAPIs.html) on this matter.

+### Example
+Usage example app (in Swift) can be found [here](https://www.github.com/spark/spark-setup-ios-example/).
+Example app demonstates - invoking the setup wizard, customizing its UI and using the returned SparkDevice instance once setup wizard completes (delegate).
+Feel free to contribute to the example by submitting pull requests.

 ## Requirements / limitations